civicrm/prevem/README.md

 If you encounter a hard-crash during development, you may need to manually restart `gulp develop`.

+# Data Model

+The model is defined in JSON files under [common/models](common/models).
+To create additional models, see "Create Models" in [LoopBack: Getting Started](http://loopback.io/getting-started/).

 # API Examples

 The following sections discuss a bit about how other agents are